-Savannah is a mystical, enchanting and ever-growing city with roots firmly planted in 18th and 19th century Victorian architecture and romanticism.
+Savannah is a mystical, enchanting and ever-growing city with in 18th and 19th century Victorian architecture and romanticism.
 People from all over travel to Georgia’s First City just to see the rich culture and historic charm.
-Why stay in a modern, contemporary hotel, when you can fully indulge in the romantic, southern charm and history that Savannah has to offer throughout your entire stay?
-Take your vacation to a whole new level at these wonderfully enchanting inns nestled right in the heart of Savannah’s Historic District!
+Why stay in just any hotel, when you can indulge in the romantic, southern charm and history that Savannah has to offer?
+Take your vacation to a whole new level at these enchanting inns nestled in the heart of Savannah’s Historic District!

 1. Hamilton-Turner Inn

 It’s hard not to be captivated by the luxurious lure of Hamilton-Turner Inn, a Second French Empire mansion built for Samuel Pugh and Sarah Hamilton in 1873 on Lafayette Square.

 Made famous by John Berendt’s “Midnight in the Garden of Good and Evil,” this ornate mansion mesmerizes guests.
 High ceilings and 11-foot windows, lush linens, claw-foot bathtubs and fireplaces provide a Victorian ambiance.
 Their 17 individually-designed rooms are named after significant figures in Savannah.
 Each day this enchanted inn invites their guests to savor southern breakfasts in their elegant dining room.
 Enjoy afternoons in their sun-soaked parlor and sip on wine with tasty hors d’oeuvres during the evening reception.